NEW ARRIVALS

 A rare piece of 1970s Italian design.

-Pair of lamps fashioned from saké jars (tobin) in grey-white glazed stoneware, Japan, first half of the 20th century.
+Pair of lamps mounted on sake jars (tobin) in grey-white glazed stoneware, Japan, first half of the 20th century.

-Each jar displays on several faces calligraphic inscriptions in black ink under the glaze, executed with the brush with remarkable gestural energy — names of trading houses and merchant quarters (Yūkiya, Rokkōmachi) characteristic of commercial production of the Meiji–Taishō era.
-Stoneware body with slightly grainy ivory glaze, banded neck, squat ovoid form.
+Each jar bears, on several sides, calligraphic inscriptions in black ink under the glaze, executed with the brush with remarkable gestural flair — names of trading houses and merchant districts (Yūkiya, Rokkōmachi) characteristic of the commercial production of the Meiji–Taishō era.
+Body in stoneware with a lightly grogged ivory glaze, ringed neck, squat ovoid form.

 Traces of wear and natural patina consistent with age and original use.

-Entirely new electrical fitting, carried out by a professional electrician, in accordance with current French standards.
+Entirely new electrical wiring, carried out by a professional electrician in accordance with current French standards.

 Gilt brass socket.
 Conical natural linen shade included.